NEW: Justice, FDA investigators at facility tied to meningitis outbreak

 The NECC announced a recall of all its products October 6.
 The FDA said “the sterility of any injectable drugs … produced by NECC (is) of significant concern, and out of an abundance of caution, patients who received these products should be alerted to the potential risk of infection.”

-Two of the cases are a “peripheral joint infection” that specifically affects a joint such as a knee, hip, shoulder or elbow, officials said.
+There are two cases of a “peripheral joint infection” that specifically affects a joint such as a knee, hip, shoulder or elbow, officials said.

-The cases have been linked to injections of a contaminated steroid produced by the New England Compounding Center.
+The cases have been linked to injections of a contaminated steroid, methylprednisolone acetate, produced by the NECC.
+Some 14,000 people may have received the injections, the CDC estimated last week.

-A Minnesota woman, Barbe Puro, filed a lawsuit Thursday – which may be the first of its kind – against the Massachusetts pharmaceutical company at the center of the deadly outbreak.
+A Minnesota woman, Barbe Puro, filed a lawsuit Thursday – which may be the first from the outbreak – against tthe NECC.
 In it, she alleges she was injected in September with a tainted batch of steroids from the NECC.

-Meanwhile, members of Congress on Friday expanded an investigation into the outbreak.
+Meanwhile, members of Congress expanded an investigation into the outbreak.

-In a letter to the director of the Massachusetts Board of Registration in Pharmacy, leaders of the House Committee on Energy and Commerce noted the Food and Drug Administration sent the NECC a warning letter in 2006 “detailing significant violations witnessed” by investigators the previous year.
+In a letter to the director of the Massachusetts Board of Registration in Pharmacy, leaders of the House Committee on Energy and Commerce noted the FDA sent the NECC a warning letter in 2006 “detailing significant violations witnessed” by investigators the previous year.

 Meningitis is an inflammation of the protective membranes covering the brain and spinal cord.
 It is usually caused by an infection, frequently with bacteria or a virus, but it can also be caused by less common pathogens, such as fungi in this case, according to the CDC.